-2) Students looking at overseas education as a ticket to immigration.
-Easy immigration rules allowed Indian students to work soon after graduation for a set period of say 2 years, and eventually settle down there permanently.
+2) Students are looking at overseas education as a ticket to immigration.
+Easy immigration rules allowed Indian students to work soon after graduation for a set period of say two years and eventually settle down there permanently.

-3) The top-notch Institutes in India (IITs/IIMs/NITs, etc) are able to absorb only a handful of students seeking good degree that would fetch them ‘the’ job.
+3) The top-notch Institutes in India (IITs/IIMs/NITs, etc.) can absorb only a handful of students seeking a good degree that would fetch them ‘the’ job.

-6) The crème-de-la- crème Indian students (grads from IITs, PGs from IIMs, etc) getting direct admissions and also the much needed Funding in the best Institutes overseas.
+6) The crème-de-la- crème Indian students (grads from IITs, PGs from IIMs, etc.Global) getting direct admissions and also the much-needed Funding in the best Institutes overseas.